Suppressions list

 Emails end up on a suppression list if one of the following events occur:

 • Bounce - there was a permanent delivery failure, most commonly because of an invalid address, or a server rejection.
 What’s more, emails that initially soft bounced (due to, for example, full inbox or server timeout) will also become a bounce if further delivery attempts aren’t successful.
+Read more about bounce categories and which of them cause suppressions here.

 • Unsubscribe - a recipient clicked on the unsubscribe button in your message.